July 25, 2018

 Understanding Nursing Ethics and Ethical Dilemmas

 Ethics are any set of moral principles that guide a person’s behavior or how they perform an activity such as a job.
 Nursing ethics are part of the broader idea of medical ethics, which helps medical professionals understand right and wrong as it applies to clinical medicine.
-Nursing ethics are specifically laid out by the American Nurses Association in their Code of Ethics for Nurses document, which contains nine provisions including compassion and respect for patients, patient advocacy, and duty to self, among other directives.
+Nursing ethics are specifically laid out by the American Nurses Association in their Code of Ethics for Nurses document, which contains nine provisions, including compassion and respect for patients, patient advocacy, and duty to self, among other directives.

-As in any profession, ethical dilemmas can arise when a situation presents a choice between breaking or compromising one ethical value over another one.
+As in any profession, ethical dilemmas can arise when a situation presents a choice between breaking or compromising one ethical value over another.
 Jobs are complex, and while the right thing to do may be obvious in some situations, in others, not so much.
 Being able to recognize these dilemmas when they arise can make it a little more clear to navigate — and hopefully, make the best possible choice.

 4 Examples of Common Ethical Dilemmas in Nursing